devops329/devops/instruction/failure/failure.md

 Being **reactive** works as a viable failure management solution, if you can react quickly before the failure has any significant impact.
 This usually means that you have invested significantly in the observability of the system, system automation that can be deployed quickly, or that you can quickly revert problematic deploy or configuration changes.

-Usually, a successful DevOps engineer wil use both proactive and reactive approaches when designing a system.
-Proactive approaches are attractive when the cost of repair is high, such as losing vital customer data or deploying the system to an completely different environment.
-Reactive approaches are attractive when the failure can easily be isolated and it is sufficient to simply automatically pull out a bad component and redeploy a replacement.
-The bad component is then analyzed and the system improved to avoid future failure.
+Usually, a successful DevOps engineer will use both proactive and reactive approaches when designing a system.
+Proactive approaches are attractive when the cost of repair is high, such as losing vital customer data or deploying the system to a completely different environment.
+Reactive approaches are attractive when the failure can easily be isolated, and it is sufficient to simply automatically pull out a bad component and redeploy a replacement.
+The bad component is then analyzed, and the system improved to avoid future failure.

 ## Levels of failure